-At least 75 percent of the families admitted to PHCD's program during PHCD's fiscal year must be extremely low-income families while 25 percent may include low-income families at 50 and/or 80 percent of the median income for an area.
+At least 75 percent of the families admitted to PHCD's program during PHCD's fiscal year must be extremely low-income families while 25 percent may include low-income families over 30 and not to exceed 80 percent of the median income for an area.
 HUD may approve exceptions to this requirement if PHCD demonstrates that it has made all required efforts but has been unable to attract an adequate number of qualified extremely low-income families.